blewy/aprofs/docs/guide.md

 ## Get you first aprofs object up

-The initial idea of the project was to create a structure that contains all the information needed to use the **shapley values** alongside with you calibration data to get the results you need.
+The initial idea of the project was to create a structure that contains all the information needed to use the **shapley values** along side with you calibration data to get the results you need.

 Once instantiated this object with all the proper inputs, we just need to use the correct methods to get our results.